 Lon Michels creates paintings that pulsate with detail.
 His subjects vary from still-life, landscape and portraiture and are guided by visionary-like perceptions.
-Vivid colors and layers of innovative patterning create rhythms and energized fields.
+Vivid colors and layers of innovative patterning form rhythms and energized fields.
 Like Pointillist Georges Seurat, Michels aspires to paint at a near molecular level.

 Michels grew up in Marquette, Wisconsin.
 After earning his BFA from Ripon College, he moved to New York City and became the studio assistant for sculptor Louise Nevelson for five years.
 Lon received his MFA from the University of Wisconsin-Madison and was nominated for a Joan Mitchell grant in 2007.
 He currently resides in Lodi, WI with his husband Todd and their dog Bazzy.